quantalogic/qllm/packages/qllm-lib/README.md

   top_p: 0.9
   top_k: 50
   seed: 42
-  system_message: "You are a creative storyteller."
+  system_message: 'You are a creative storyteller.'
 content: >
   Write a {{genre}} story featuring a protagonist named {{protagonist}} set in {{setting}}.
   The story should be approximately 200 words long.